port-labs/port-docs/docs/complete-use-cases/software-catalog.md

 - Port's [Kubernetes Exporter](../integrations/k8s-exporter) - to create your deployment service pods;
 - Port's [GitHub Action](../integrations/github/github-action.md) - to create your service deployments.

-By the end of this guide, you will have the _Basic Model_ of a software catalog.
+By the end of this guide, you will have a _Basic Model_ of a software catalog.

 The Basic Model covers the main SDLC intersections: from Services, to Environments and Deployments, and lastly the cloud: